camh-neuroinformatics/compucool-november-2018/README.md

 - collections used to describe courses
 - one collection per day courses are taught
 - each folder for a collection must contain course files, named in the following pattern (0-indexed): 00-name-of-course.html
+- course folder should be named \_course_3rd (this is just a convention, doesn't really matter as long as \_config.yml has the correct name for the matching folder)
-- numbering is important, and should follow chronological order
+- numbering of files is important, and should follow chronological order (ascending order from earliest to last), match the json feed index numbering.
+This way collapsibles will be rendered in the correct order, and clicking on events in the calendar will expand the right collapsible.
+- numbering between days _should be continuous between folders_.
+For example, if you had a \_courses_27th and \_courses_28th, and the last file of \_courses_27th was 17-my-awesome-course.html, the first file of courses_28th should be 18-another-spectacular-course
-- add new collections (days courses are taught on) into _config.yml
+- add new collections (days courses are taught on) into \_config.yml

 Calendar feed:
 - json file, just follow the example
 - id number is important: 0-indexed course IDs should be chronologically ordered, and match the order you want the courses to appear on the index page
-- if id number is not correct or out of order, clicking on an event in the calendar will not open the correct collapsible
+- if id number is not correct or out of order, clicking on an event in the calendar will not expand the correct collapsible